Skip to content

 Ingredients

-2 cups (filling volume approx. 250 ml depending on the cup) of basmati or parboiled rice
+2 cups (capacity per cup approx. 250 ml) Basmati or parboiled rice

 0.5-1 cup raw kidney beans, soaked for at least 12 hours

-250 ml coconut milk from a Tetra Pak (canned coconut cream is not recommended)
+250 ml coconut milk from a carton (canned coconut cream is not recommended)

 1 tsp sugar